-16We estimate the cost-of-capital for each company using the Capital Asset Pricing Model with a risk-free rate and market-risk premium equal to 5.24% and 6.00%, respectively (which are approximately the prevailing rates at the beginning of our sample period).
+&lt;sup>18We estimate the cost-of-capital for each company using the Capital Asset Pricing Model with a risk-free rate and market-risk premium equal to 5.24% and 6.00%, respectively (which are approximately the prevailing rates at the beginning of our sample period).
 Each company's Beta was estimated using monthly returns over the prior 60 months.
-These values are reported in Table 1 (Panel A).
+These values are reported in Table II (Panel A).